Life Insurance in France (Assurance Vie) - 2026 Guide

 Tax-free inheritance per beneficiary (premiums paid before age 70)

-Not all assurance vie contracts deliver the same value.
+Not all life insurance contracts deliver the same value.
 The differences in fees, fund selection, and euro fund performance between providers can mean tens of thousands of euros over a 20-year period.
 A few factors matter most when choosing.

 Fee structure is the single biggest differentiator.
 Traditional bank contracts (BNP Paribas, Socié té Gé né rale, Cré dit Agricole) typically charge 3-5% entry fees and 0.8-1.5% annual management fees.
 You get branch access and face-to-face advice, but you pay for it every year, forever.
 Online distributors (Linxea, Fortuneo, Boursorama, Placement-direct) charge 0% entry fees and 0.5-0.8% annually, with broader fund selection and often better euro fund returns.